TWTom041/DiscordFS-SFTP/README.md

 - **Database Storage:** MongoDB integration through PyMongo for metadata and file management.
 - **Filesystem Operations:** Powered by pyfilesystem2 for seamlessly handling OS operations.
 - **CDN link renewal:** Automatically renew the link when the CDN link expires.
-- **File Encryption:** The file you uploaded to DiscordFS is protected by AES-256-CBC algorithm.
+- **File Encryption:** The file you uploaded to DiscordFS is protected by the AES-256-CBC algorithm.
 - **SFTP Server:** Ability to create a secure SFTP server for file transfer and management.

 ## Prerequisites